shreyghosh/shreyghosh/README.md

 👋 Hi, I’m @shreyghosh

-🎓 I am a high school student who has a love for technology, a passion for Computer Science and a mind for innovation.
+🎓 I am a CS undergrad at UIUC who has a love for technology, a passion for Computer Science and a mind for innovation.

 I am currently working: